javascript-tutorial/en.javascript.info/1-js/06-advanced-functions/04-var/article.md

 }
 ```

-People also call such behavior "hoisting" (raising), because all `var` are "hoisted" (raised) to the top of the function.
+People also call such behavior "hoisting" (raising), because all `var` variables are "hoisted" (raised) to the top of the function.

 So in the example above, `if (false)` branch never executes, but that doesn't matter.
 The `var` inside it is processed in the beginning of the function, so at the moment of `(*)` the variable exists.